Student Research @ Shippensburg University

 Shippensburg University encourages you to dig deep into a subject that interests you.
 Discover unknown phenomena, develop theories, reinterpret existing knowledge, apply established results to new situations, and construct original work that advances human understanding.
 Ultimately, you can play a part in deepening our comprehension of the world, the universe, and ourselves!

-The Celebration of Student Research Conference traditionally takes place in the spring on Tuesday of the penultimate week of classes.
-This conference offers Ship students the chance to present their research.
-The most recent conference took place on Tuesday, April 23, 2013, and featured an assortment of poster presentations, oral paper presentations, musical performances, art displays, and departmentally organized sessions.
-The 2014 conference is scheduled for Tuesday, April 22.
+This student recognition conference traditionally takes place in the spring on Tuesday of the penultimate week of classes.
+Minds@Work offers Ship students the chance to present their research, scholarly, and creative works to the campus community and general public.
+The 2015 conference is scheduled for April 21 and will feature an assortment of poster presentations, oral paper presentations, musical performances, art displays, and departmentally organized sessions.
+This conference was formerly none as the Celebration of Student Research.

-The purpose of SURE is twofold: to nurture student researchers and to provide faculty members with paid student research assistants during summer 2013.
+The purpose of SURE is twofold: to nurture student researchers and to provide faculty members with paid student research assistants during the summer.